gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for adding target platform specific configurations in native binary projects (GCC based toolchains)

+It's now a lot easier to define a target platform and how to build for it.
+Instead of implementing an interface you can describe a target platform and it's configuration in the Gradle DSL.

 When declaring a toolchain, the targeted platforms can be configured directly in the toolChain model.
 Furthermore target platform specific configurations can be declared: